StackVista/stackstate-docs/use/views/k8s-view-structure.md

 ---
-description: Rancher Observability
+description: SUSE Observability
 ---

 # View structure

 ## Overview

-A view in Rancher Observability allows you to monitor and inspect a subset of your IT environment.
+A view in SUSE Observability allows you to monitor and inspect a subset of your IT environment.
 The structure of a view is tailored towards filtering and visualizing the data in that subset (view) in an efficient way.

 ### Filters